Below you will find the questions we get asked the most about Rolfing® and our courses. If your question isn't answered below please contact us.

 - Is Rolfing suitable for children?

-Rolfing can also help young people with a variety of problems.
+Rolfing can help infants and children with a variety of problems.
 Sessions for children are usually shorter and time between sessions are longer.

 - Are there exceptions when I can't get Rolfing?